for Veterans and the Public

 Q: As a pregnant woman with HIV, what HIV medicines should I be taking?

 It is very important to see a clinician who has experience in treating pregnant women with HIV.
 Most HIV medicines that are used for non-pregnant women can also be used for pregnant women, but some should be avoided or dosed differently in pregnancy.

 When you and your doctor choose your HIV medicines, the decision will be based on many factors.
 These include whether your HIV virus has resistance to any of the medications, which ones you've taken in the past, what side effects you or your baby may experience during pregnancy and after birth, and how easy it will be for you to take the medicines every day.

 Depending on these and other considerations, you and your clinician may choose to use a regimen that has been studied or used many times in other HIV-positive pregnant women.
 Or you may choose to use a newer regimen that has not been studied as well in pregnancy but is easy to take and works well against your HIV virus.

 Q: I am already taking HIV medicines and I want to get pregnant.
-Do I need to switch?
+Do I need to switch my medicines?

 If your HIV medicines are working and you have an undetectable viral load, you don't usually need to switch when planning for a pregnancy.
 However, there are a few HIV medications that your clinician may want you to avoid because of possible effects on the fetus.
 If possible, discuss this with your clinician before you become pregnant.